MagistrZoom/more/README.md

 # more

 Hoi.
-You are in my silly more implementation.
+You are in my silly more implementation repo.
 Enjoy.

 ## Posibilities: